Page Comparison for SEO: The Complete Guide (2024)

 Image Optimization

-Compare alt tags, image file sizes, and format choices (WebP vs. JPEG).
-Well-optimized images improve both page speed scores and image search visibility — a dual benefit that many sites overlook.
+Compare alt tags, image file sizes, format choices (WebP vs. JPEG vs. AVIF), and lazy loading implementation.
+Well-optimized images improve both Core Web Vitals scores and image search visibility — a dual benefit that many sites overlook.
+Also compare the descriptiveness of alt text; competitor pages with keyword-relevant, descriptive alt tags gain an additional indexing signal your images may be missing.

 SEO analytics dashboard displaying comparative metrics between two competing web pages